peacemaker-dev/Local-Fast-Food-PWA/README.md

 - Lightweight HTML & CSS only — built for speed, minimal load, and compatibility with low-bandwidth connections.
 - Accessibility-minded markup (semantic HTML, readable type sizes, clear call-to-action contrast).
 - Local customer convenience: localized copy, contact methods, and business hours tailored to the service area.
-- Progressive Web App basics (optional): manifest and service worker for installability and basic offline caching if included.
+- Progressive Web App basics: manifest and service worker for installability and basic offline caching if included.

 ## How to Use / Deploy